tomcucinotta/distwalk/README.md

 ```  --non-block```

-Tell each client thread to perform a busy-wait loop instead of waiting, till the point in time in which the next request is to be sent.
+Tell each client thread to perform a busy-wait loop instead of blocking, while waiting for a connection to be established.
 This id one by setting the socket in SOCK_NONBLOCK mode.

 ```  --wait-spin, --ws```

-Tell each client thread to perform a busy-wait loop instead of waiting, till the point in time in which the next request is to be sent.
+Tell each client thread to perform a busy-wait loop instead of blocking, while waiting till the point in time in which the next request is to be sent.

 ```  -C, --comp-time=usec|prob:field=val[,field=val]```